Vieille Case: Genealogy

-The most common family names include Hamilton, Joseph, LeBlanc, Royer and Seaman.
+The most common family names include Joseph, LeBlanc, Royer, Seaman, Augustine and Brumant.

 Agriculture

 High in the mountains above the village lies an expanse of land called "La Vie Douce" (The sweet life).
 This is the primary place for farming Dasheen, Ginger, Yams, Pepper and Bananas.
 Many citizens use farming to make a living.
 The village also has a miniature market on the outer edge of "Under The Mango", used to sell some of the provisions brought down by the farmers.